× 📊Dashboard 🔔Alert Archive Checklists 📋State Law Reference ⚙️Settings 💳Billing 💬Contact Support 🚪Log Out

 Acquisition Entries

-All firearm acquisitions are recorded by the end of the business day of receipt
+All firearm acquisitions are recorded by the close of the next business day after receipt

 Each acquisition entry includes all required fields